 What’s in a Game?

 What is a game?
 What is in a game?
-Based on Huizinga’s theory of play, we recognize whether an activity is a play from an absolutely new perspective.
-In my point of view, I think cooking is a play, a significant play that almost everybody does every day.
-Why cooking is a play?
-Because it has rules, it needs time and space, and it somehow non-serious and separated from life.
-So what aspects of cooking are play and what are not?
-It is worth to analysis.
+Based on Huizinga’s theory of play, we recognize whether an activity is a play from an absolutely new perspective. in my opinion, cooking is a play, a significant play that almost everybody does every day.
+Why is cooking considered a play?
+Because it has rules, it needs time and space, and it is somewhat non-serious and separated from life.
+So what aspects of cooking are considered play and what parts are not?
+Let’s do some analysis.

 I cook for myself every day.
-Every ingredient and every dish have its own rules.
-Almost everyone cooks in daily life and has to follow these rules to cook a tasty dish to attract appetite.
-We need stove, pan, kitchen knife, cutting board and all different kitchenware, utensils, and tools, and, of course, ingredients like meats, vegetables, eggs, rice, water, and so on.
+Every ingredient and every dish has its own rules.
+Almost everyone who cooks regularly has to follow these rules in order to make a tasty dish.
+For example, we need the proper tools for cooking: stove, pan, kitchen knife, cutting board and all different kinds of kitchenware, utensils, and tools.
+We also need ingredients such as meats, vegetables, eggs, rice, water, and so on.

-We not only follow the rules of different ingredients and dishes but also explore, change, create, improve the current rules to make something more gorgeous.
-Rules in cooking are varied.
-But summing up these rules mostly belong to time, color, temperature, and experience.
-For an instance to a rule based on time.
-Boiled egg needs put a raw egg in cold water.
-After the water is boiled and keep the egg in water for about 5 – 8 minutes, then the boiled egg is ready for your breakfast.
-How about color?
-A simple one is a raw shrimp turned to red means it is cooked.
+However many times we do not simply follow the recipe (“rules”) to make the dishes but we also explore, change, create, and improve the current “rules” based on our taste preference, time and budget etc. Rules in cooking are varied, though most rules relate to the key factors: time, color, temperature, and experience.
+For instance let’s look at the time factor.
+To make a boiled egg we need to put a raw egg in cold water.
+After the water is boiled let the egg stay in the pot for about 5 – 8 minutes, then the boiled egg is ready for your breakfast.
+What about color?
+A simple example would be raw shrimp turned to red tells us that it is cooked.
 To cook a delicious dish, follow the rules is important.

-How can cooking be seen as a play?
+So how can cooking be seen as a play?
 Cooking is non-serious.
 That is to say, cooking will not influence other things whether it is successful or not.
 The activity of cooking is relatively independent.
-An individual can either buy or cook for his or her meal to resolve a starving time.
-Cooking is absorbing attention.
-Rules in cooking different ingredient and dish will attract people’s attention, time and energy.
-When a person is cooking, he or she is paying attention to, spend time for and cost energy to the cooking process.
-If a tasty cooking, he or she will enjoy the dish or share with friends.
-It is an enjoyable, encouraging, positive time and results to an individual.
-Which means he or she has won the play.
+An individual can choose whether to buy or cook a meal when he/she is hungry.
+Cooking absorbs attention.
+Cooking dishes requires people’s attention, time and energy.
+When a person is cooking, he or she is paying attention to and spending time and energy for the cooking process. when the finished dish is successful, he or she will enjoy the dish or share with friends.
+Therefore, the activity of cooking can be enjoyable, encouraging, positive and yields results to the participant.
+Which means he or she has “won” the play.

-Huizinga defined play in three aspects.
+Huizinga defined play as follows .
 A play is a voluntary activity; Play is not “ordinary” or “real” life and distinct from “ordinary” life both as to locality and duration.
-Based on Huizinga we can say cooking is a play because people voluntarily to do cook and cooking relatively independent from daily life.
-If a person has no habit to cook or even doesn’t know how to cook, his or her life will still in normal and won’t be affected without cooking.
-Cooking can be enjoyable if an individual instinctively love to cook or it is where he or she can get encourage or positive feedback.
-If a person is enjoying a cooking, so that kitchen is his or her stage, field or playground.
-He or she will enjoy the time in the kitchen.
-At this period of time, the kitchen belongs to this individual.
+Based on Huizinga theory we can conclude cooking can be considered a play because people voluntarily engage in cooking and cooking can be relatively independent from daily life.
+An individual who choses not to cook can always outsource the activity (i.e. buy lunch instead of making it yourself), and the activity likely will not impact other aspects of that individual’s life.
+Cooking can be enjoyable if an individual instinctively loves to cook or he/she feels encouraged and receives positive feedback from this activity.
+If a person loves to cook, the kitchen can be considered his or her stage, field or playground.
+He or she will enjoy the time in the kitchen. and during that time period the kitchen belongs to this individual.
 A temporary sphere is established that only for the activity of cooking.